roman-milk/roman-milk.github.io/the-sales-associate.md

  As Torston rolled off the table, Martin pulled out of Holly's pussy and added his own load to Martin's, forming a creamy pool of cum all over and in between Holly's tits.
 Martin then offered her his cock and she cleaned it for him while Torston watched.
 Then, just to seal the deal, Holly lifted one breast, then the other to her mouth and licked off as much of the cum mixture as she could.
 Torston's jaw dropped open as he watched her lick and swallow both loads with a smile on her face.

  "Hell, did I say three?" he asked.
 "Give me four of everything you got."
-Report_Story #1